 How You Can Help

 The Rosales Sisters' Scholarship believes that no student should feel the sting of entering college unprepared.
 We want to help students get to the university level with as much financial and emotional support as possible.
-Please join us as we support first-generation or immigrant students growing up on the central coast of California.
+Please join us as we support first-generation or immigrant students on their road to college.

 The Rosales Sisters' Scholarship began in 2019 by the six daughters of Abel and Maria Rosales: two immigrants from Zacatecas, Mexico.
 Abel and Maria raised their daughters to believe in hard work, family, and tradition.

 Abel, the eldest of sixteen siblings, and Maria, the eldest of thirteen, believed their six daughters' opportunities were endless because of their first-generation status.
 While Abel and Maria navigated their immigrant experience in Watsonville, California, they focused their efforts on understanding the American education system while also trying to understand their legal status, the politics of which were often in flux.